-- Fire must be controlled or contained. - Most all line crew members released that are not needed for patrol and mopup. - Base camp shut down, reduced, or in the process. - Planning Section Chief has prepared a rough copy of fire report and narrative. - Finance Section Chief should have most all known finance problems resolved.
+- Fire must be controlled or contained. - Most line crew members not needed for patrol and mopup, are released. - Base camp shut down, reduced, or in the process. - Planning section chief has prepared a rough copy of fire report and narrative. - Finance section chief should have most known finance problems resolved.
 Contact made with local unit budget and financial personnel. - Resource rehabilitation work completed or done to unit's satisfaction. - Overhead ratings completed.

-Finance and Logistics Section Chiefs may have to stay longer or return to local unit to resolve problems.
+Finance and logistics section chiefs may have to stay longer or return to local unit to resolve problems.

-Incident Management Team should have closed debriefing session prior to meeting with Agency Administrator.
+IMT should have closed debriefing session prior to meeting with agency administrator.

-Agency Administrator and Evaluation Team should debrief team and prepare evaluation as soon as possible after release.
+Agency administrator and evaluation team should debrief team and prepare evaluation as soon as possible after release.

-- Items to cover: - The local Agency Administrator should give team written performance evaluation. - Were objectives met?
+Items to cover:

+- Local agency administrator should give team written performance evaluation. - Were objectives met?
 (See approved WFSA) - Safety - Were costs considered in selection of strategy and tactics. - Outstanding or poor performance of individuals or crews.

-Should an Incident Management Team be assigned to a fire and portions of the above procedures cannot be followed due to emergency conditions or other problems, the assigned Incident Commander and staff will work with members of the local unit in obtaining the necessary information to make the transition period effective and organized.
+Should an IMT be assigned to a fire and portions of the above procedures cannot be followed due to emergency conditions or other problems, the assigned IC and staff will work with members of the local unit to obtain information to make the transition period effective and organized.